-- Other anticoagulants approved for the collection of whole blood dictate shelf life (CPD, CP2D and CPDA-1) - ACD-A : 28 days. - Blood bags should be stored in a vertical position with space left in between to allow "breathing" - Do not mix or administer Lactated Ringer's solution or any other solution containing divalent cations in the same intravenous or other parenteral line. - Use only 0.9% Saline - Always use a filter. - If a reaction occurs, STOP the transfusion immediately, and initiate appropriate measures. - Gently mix the contents of each blood bag before administering. - Do not use if the bag has been damaged or if clotted, excessively hemolyzed or discolored. - Whole blood must remain between 1-6C for long term storage, Once above 6C return it to the fridge and use within 24h.
-If out of the fridge for more than 15min it is considered to be at room temp and therefore must be used within 24h after placing back into the fridge - WB contains non labile coagulation factor in the plasma portion but labile coagulation factors and platelets are no longer viable. - If excessive bleeding occurs after a transfusion, the possibility of a hemolytic reaction complicated by DIC should be considered
+- The refrigerated shelf life is (at 1-6°C): - CPDA-1: 28 days - CPD and CP2D: 28 days - ACDA provides 30 days - Blood bags should be stored in a vertical position with space left in between to allow "breathing" - Do not mix or administer Lactated Ringer's solution or any other solution containing divalent cations in the same intravenous or other parenteral line. - Use only 0.9% Saline - Always use a filter. - If a reaction occurs, STOP the transfusion immediately, and initiate appropriate measures. - Gently mix the contents of each blood bag before administering. - Do not use if the bag has been damaged or if clotted, excessively hemolyzed or discolored. - Whole blood must remain between 1-6°C for long term storage, Once above 6°C return it to the fridge and use within 24h.
+If out of the fridge for more than 15min it is considered to be at room temp - WB contains non labile coagulation factor in the plasma portion but labile coagulation factors and platelets are no longer viable. - If excessive bleeding occurs after a transfusion, the possibility of a hemolytic reaction complicated by DIC should be considered